At this awesome new museum, the exhibits respond to the sound of your voice

 Glass cases.
 Placards.
 Audio tours.
 These are the mainstays of museums as we know them, places where, generally speaking, people go to see artifacts of art and history placed safely behind glass.
-But when Local Projects, a design firm best known for creating the 9/11 Museum, was hired to design Planet Word, a tribute to language, they recognized that typical approaches couldn’t work.
+But when Local Projects, a design firm best known for their work the 9/11 Memorial & Museum, was hired to design Planet Word, a tribute to language, they recognized that typical approaches couldn’t work.

 Because a typical approach would just be a library.

 Instead, Local Projects created the opposite of a place you go to read.
 Planet Word is a place you go to talk.
-“This is the world’s first voice recognition powered museum,” says Jack Barton, founder of Local Projects.
+“This is the world’s first voice recognition powered museum,” says Jake Barton, founder of Local Projects.
 “It’s a museum where we want to put people into an active state.”

 The experience begins on the top floor of the building, a trick that Local Projects says helps sidestep the museum fatigue that kicks in during a visit, which can make the prospect of stairs or even an elevator seem exhausting.
-There, visitors are greeted with a giant, 30-foot word statue, which contains 1,237 words from the English language.
+There, visitors are greeted with a giant, 21-foot word statue, which contains 1,237 words from the English language.
 In front of the sculpture, there’s a series of microphones for an interactive quiz.
 As a projection show highlights specific words in the sculpture to guide people through the history of English, it challenges visitors to do things like distinguish words of German origin from those of French.
 Speaking single word answers into the microphone keeps the experience going.

 “[The sculpture] doesn’t need a lot of verbal feedback for people to feel like they’re having a conversation,” says Ben Millstein, communications and marketing manager at Local Projects.